-The Technical Peer Review Committee (TPRC) is comprised of two technical & scientific staff (and alternates) appointed by PRP members or the Board of Supervisors from each county, as well as Tribal representatives (and alternates) selected by the North Coast Tribes according to the "Tribal Selection & Representation Process" as posted on the NCRP website with related Tribal nomination and voting documents.
-The TPRC nominates and submits prospective Co-Chair nominees for PRP selection and approval on an as-needed or biennial basis.
-The TPRC provides support to the PRP via the evaluation of projects and plan development.
-Expertise on the TPRC includes fisheries, traditional ecological knowledge, ecology, engineering, geology, agriculture, climate change, forest health, watershed planning and management, water infrastructure and energy.
+The Technical Peer Review Committee (TPRC) is comprised of two technical & scientific staff (and alternates) appointed by LC members or the Board of Supervisors from each county, as well as Tribal representatives (and alternates) selected by the North Coast Tribes according to the "Tribal Selection & Representation Process" as posted on the NCRP website with related Tribal nomination and voting documents.
+The TPRC nominates and submits prospective Co-Chair nominees for LC selection and approval on an as-needed or biennial basis.
+The TPRC provides support to the LC via the evaluation of projects and plan development.
+Expertise on the TPRC includes - but is not limited to - fisheries, traditional ecological knowledge, ecology, engineering, geology, agriculture, climate change, forest health, watershed planning and management, water infrastructure and energy.
+A listing of current TPRC members can be found at https://northcoastresourcepartnership.org/partnership/.